 And of course, we give some attention to the place of nonfiction in developing reading for pleasure.

-Areas of focus
+Area of focus

-- Reading fluency and nonfiction
+- Reading and writing like a historian

 Key stage suitability

 Two or three days for more sustained learning with opportunities for gap tasks, feedback and review.